-The Company has advanced several other early-stage properties to where well-defined, quality targets are ready for drill testing:
+The Company has advanced several other early-stage properties and several well-defined, quality targets are ready for drill testing:

-- 1. Silverboss property: Surface rock and soil sampling, geology and geophysics have identified several bulk-tonnage copper, molybdenum and gold targets adjacent to the former Boss Mountain molybdenum mine (Glencore-Xstrata/NMC Resource Corp.); - 2.
-Silver Dollar property: Recently acquired, this property covers several historical past producing gold, silver, lead and zinc prospects that occur along a well-defined nine kilometre structural trend.
-The Company has confirmed positive to high grades occur within a regional fault zone and it is thought to have good potential for quality, high grade base and precious metal deposits.

-- 3. Hawk property: Geochemistry, geology, geophysics, trenching and limited drilling has outlined several bulk tonnage copper-gold (alkalic porphyry) targets.
-These are typical of others within the Quesnel Trough a geological formation which contains most of B.C.'s copper-gold mines and deposits. - 4.
-Hen-Art-DL property: Prospecting, rock and soil sampling, trenching and reconnaissance drilling has identified several new gold skarn and sediment-hosted gold-silver prospects.
+- 1. Silverboss property: Systematic surface rock and soil sampling, geology and geophysics have identified several bulk-tonnage copper, molybdenum and gold targets adjacent to the former Boss Mountain molybdenum mine.
+These targets are within the Quesnel Trough, geology that hosts seven currently producing copper mines in B.C; - 2.
+Silver Dollar property: This property covers several historical past producing gold, silver, lead and zinc prospects that occur along a well-defined nine kilometre structural trend.
+The Company has confirmed high gold and silver grade occurs at the known prospects that are within a regional-scale fault zone.
+The historical Goldfinch mine returned average recorded grades of 15 g/t gold.
+The project is thought to have good potential for quality, high grade gold-silver and base metal deposits.
+On May 12, 2016 the Company announced this property is now under an Option agreement with Explorex Resources Inc. - 3.
+Hawk property: Systematic geochemistry, geology, geophysics, trenching and limited drilling has identified an alkalic porphyry system within the Quesnel Trough with surface samples and drill core containing high copper-gold-silver values. - 4.
+Hen-Art-DL property: Prospecting, rock and soil sampling, trenching and reconnaissance drilling has identified several new gold skarn and sediment-hosted gold-silver prospects sharing geological similarities with deposits found at the Spanish Mountain or Eureka Peak deposits to the north.